Is the Tesla solar roof worth the additional cost compared to solar panels?

-In early 2018, Tesla finally began manufacturing their solar tiles in for the public at their New York-based Gigafactory 2.
-That’s great news, but are Tesla’s premium solar products worth the extra cost?
-And how do they compare to traditional solar panels?
+In early 2018, Tesla finally began manufacturing solar tiles for the public at their New York-based Gigafactory 2.
+That’s great news, but are Tesla’s premium solar products worth the extra cost in 2019?
+And how do they compare to the cost of traditional solar panels?
 Let’s take a look.

 First things first, let’s get our nomenclature in order.
 Tesla actually manufactures two different solar products.
-It manufactures their famous solar tiles, in which solar cells are embedded into glass roofing tiles, as well as traditional solar panels, which must be bolted to the existing roof like any other solar panel.
+Their famous solar tiles, in which solar cells are embedded into glass roofing tiles, as well as traditional solar panels, which must be bolted to the existing roof like any other solar panel.

 Panasonic’s HIT panels, on the other hand, enjoy 19% to 21% efficiency.
 You’re probably thinking that’s not a huge difference, but you’d be wrong.
 Do the math and you’ll find that a solar panel that is 21% efficient can actually produce 30% more electricity than a solar panel that is 16% efficient!